“And the darkest hour is just before Dawn”The Mamas and the Papas

 - Nutritionally managed complete remission of Proliferative Verrucous Leukoplakia diagnosed in 2006, without medication or surgery.

-- Eighteen years clinical experience working with cancer patients – exclusively since 2016.
+- 20 years clinical experience – working with breast cancer patients exclusively since 2016.

 - BANT – Member of the British Association for Nutritional Therapists since 2003